-The SNSOP parent project is implemented in 15 counties i.e. Juba, Torit, Bor, Pibor, Kapoeta East, Tonj South, Gogrial West, Yei, Melut, Raja, Aweil west, Mundri west, Pochalla, Maban, Pariang and expanding it to 5 new counties which includes Yambio, Rubkona and 3 other counties that will be identified by the Government.
-The selection of the other 3 new locations/counties for the additional financing will be based on the established Project Targeting Index (PTI) which was agreed between the World Bank and the Government in July 2021 following intensive consultation and consists of the following seven vulnerability indicators (i) poverty rate; (ii) food insecurity ratings; (iii) Share of children in severe and moderate acute malnutrition; (iv) share of IDPs/refugees; (v) number of conflicts; (vi) number of functional clinics per 1,000 people; and (vii) number of primary schools per 1,000 people.
+The SNSOP parent project is implemented in 15 counties i.e. Juba, Torit, Bor, Pibor, Kapoeta East, Tonj South, Gogrial West, Yei, Melut, Raja, Aweil west, Mundri west, Pochalla, Maban, Pariang and expanding it to 3 new counties to be identified for additional financing. selection of the 3 new locations/counties for the additional financing will be based on the established Project Targeting Index (PTI) with special consideration of refugee hosting locations which was agreed between the World Bank and the Government in July 2021 following intensive consultation and consists of the following seven vulnerability indicators (i) poverty rate; (ii) food insecurity ratings; (iii) Share of children in severe and moderate acute malnutrition; (iv) share of IDPs/refugees; (v) number of conflicts; (vi) number of functional clinics per 1,000 people; and (vii) number of primary schools per 1,000 people.
 Refugee population and new influx will also be considered.